almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 If the owner does not come forth, then I will eventually get him taken to a vet to get checked out and see if he needs any treatments.

+Still haven't figured out what type of dog Buddy is.
+Based on his features and color, he's probably a mix between a rat terrier, mini pinscher, and one other breed.